jacksonllee/pylangacq/docs/source/transcriptions.rst

-While :func:`~pylangacq.Reader.words` represents a word by the built-in string type, :func:`~pylangacq.Reader.tokens` bundles the ``%mor`` and ``%gra`` annotations of a word into a :class:`~pylangacq.chat.Token` object.
+While :func:`~pylangacq.Reader.words` represents a word by the built-in string type, :func:`~pylangacq.Reader.tokens` bundles the ``%mor`` and ``%gra`` annotations of a word into a :class:`~pylangacq.objects.Token` object.
-A :class:`~pylangacq.chat.Token`'s information can be accessed via its attributes ``word``, ``pos``, ``mor``, and ``gra``:
+A :class:`~pylangacq.objects.Token`'s information can be accessed via its attributes ``word``, ``pos``, ``mor``, and ``gra``:

 .. code-block:: python